HOW TO CLEAN STAINLESS STEEL KITCHEN FAUCET

-Stainless steel faucets are hardly ever stainless, especially if you have little kids in the house.
-As sleek as they may look, stainless steel faucets lose their alluring shine when they're covered with sticky fingerprints, smudges, water spots and even toothpaste.
+A stainless steel kitchen faucet is hardly ever stainless, especially if you love to cook.
+As sleek as they may look brand-new, stainless steel faucets lose their alluring shine when they're covered with sticky fingerprints, smudges, water spots and other grime from a day in the kitchen.

 When cleaning a stainless steel faucet, knowing what NOT to do is just as valuable as knowing what to do.
 Harsh abrasives, scouring powders or steel wool, as well as cleaning products containing chlorine, bleach and ammonia all have the potential to damage the finish.
 You should also steer clear of using oven cleaners, as they may scratch your surfaces.
 Even plain water can leave unsightly marks and spots if not utilized properly.